minkah-david/ABOUT-ME/README.md

 🌟 ABOUT ME 🌟

-  - Automate, Be Highly Available, Optimize Cost and Drink Coffee....That is my mantra.
+  - Automate, Be Highly Available, Be Fault Tolerant, Optimize Cost and Drink Coffee....That is my mantra.

   - As a Cloud DevOps Engineer, I'm passionate about crafting robust, scalable, and efficient solutions that bridge the gap between development and operations.
 With a penchant for driving digital transformation and streamlining processes, I excel in creating synergy between technology and business goals.